pymc-devs/pytensor/doc/extending/creating_an_op.rst

 the correct shape, by comparing it to the actual shape of the computed output.

-:meth:`InferShapeTester._compile_and_check` compiles an Aesara function.
-It takes as parameters the lists of input and output Aesara variables, as would be provided to :func:`aesara.function`, and a list of real values to pass to the compiled function.
+:meth:`InferShapeTester._compile_and_check` compiles an Pytensor function.
+It takes as parameters the lists of input and output Pytensor variables, as would be provided to :func:`pytensor.function`, and a list of real values to pass to the compiled function.
 It also takes the :class:`Op` class as a parameter in order to verify that no instance of it appears in the shape-optimized graph.